 This Zoe training course will empower you with experience and knowledge of all necessary courtroom skills to enhance one’s behaviour and communication in a courtroom setting.
 It will provide you a practical understanding and experience of a day in the court.

-This Courtroom Skills training course will help you provide effective evidence in the court and present facts in a structured, clear and logical manner.
+This Courtroom Skills, Procedures and Expert Witness Training course will help you provide effective evidence in the court and present facts in a structured, clear and logical manner.
 You will also understand the different approaches used by lawyers and experts.

 This Courtroom Skills training course is a practical and experiential training of a day in the court.
 For law professionals, this course will help you understand witness mind-set and psyche and will prepare you to present evidence in an objective manner.

-The main objective of this Courtroom Skills training course is to empower law and non-law professionals with—
+The main objective of this Courtroom Skills, Procedures and Expert Witness Training course is to empower law and non-law professionals with—

 - in-depth understanding and experience of a court setting and the adversarial system